BillStephens2022/Scratch-NestJS/README.md

   ## Description

   My first NestJS application built from scratch.
-A simple starter app, with a get route that returns some HTML"
+A simple starter app, with a get route that returns some HTML.

   ### Screenshot of app: